halfcreative/mySite/README.md

   * The landing page with short, eye catching, and descriptive attributes of myself
 * Projects
   * A page with a list of projects I've made with short descriptions and a link to their repositories
+* Work History page
+  * As the name states, a page with my work histroy
 * Contact
   * A page consisting of imformation regarding how to contact me, as well as some links to my github and social media accounts

 In creating this site, I would like to learn and showcase Angular animations along with a consistent, appealing, and easy to use design scheme.